 In 2014, I began to understand that stationary work was not my future.
 I want to build a lifestyle of mobility in both a physical and artistic sense.
 After working on an art installation on the West Coast I completed a solo motorcycle trip across America.
 The experience was as much a challenge as it was enlightening.
 From then on I pursued the vision of becoming a nomadic artist.
 I tried to build this lifestyle through many routes, thinking that applying to residencies around the world or proposing projects in various countries and locations would accomplish this goal.
 But nothing panned out.
 As disappointing as that may have been, I did realize that the avenues I was pursuing at the time were all reliant on someone else.
 One of the many lessons of motorcycle travel, is to rely on oneself.
 I take this seriously and think, why wait?
 I can create my own residency throughout this world and build art that is both accessible and inspirational for the public.

 In 2015, I was brought back to the West Coast, to be part of the team to build the Temple for Burning Man 2015.
 When presented with this opportunity, I took it as a launching point for my vision of this “international residency”.
 I started by completing my trip Around America by returning to the west on my motorcycle, taking a northern route this time.

 Now, I am in San Francisco, preparing for the next phase of this voyage, experimenting with minimal, transportable art and gearing up for the trip.
-By May, 2016 I will have either left for the Panama Canal, or if I am to be part of the Container Artist Residency, I will leave from San Francisco to Shanghai, China to begin my international residency.
+By November, 2016 I will have left for the Panama Canal from San Francisco.
 It is expected that the completion of this round the world project will take until 2020, four years.

 Why a motorcycle?